Eagles kick off 3 nights in New York City

-NEW YORK (AP) — There are few, if any, surprises left at an Eagles concert: The vintage music sounds digitally crystal clear, the band members’ voices remain strong through the long, high notes and harmonies, and it’s hard to find a bad song on the set list.
+NEW YORK (AP) — Few surprises, if any, are left at an Eagles concert: The vintage music sounds are digitally crystal clear; the band members’ voices remain strong through the long, high notes and harmonies.
+And it’s hard to find a bad song on the set list.

 The thrill isn’t gone, mind you, just some of their grunge from the ’70s.

 The Eagles offered up “Peaceful Easy Feeling” and a string of other hits Friday night at Madison Square Garden, the first of three concerts in New York as part of their “History of the Eagles” tour.
 It coincides with this year’s release of the documentary of the same name, which premiered at the Sundance Film Festival and is now out on DVD.